mdcourse/mdcourse.github.io/_sources/chapters/chapter5.rst.txt

 Test the code
 -------------

-One can use a test similar as the previous ones.
+One can use a test similar to the previous ones.
 Let us ask our code to print information in the *dump* and the *log* files, and then let us assert that the files were indeed created without the *Outputs/* folder: